Singapore Downtown Self-Guided Walking Tour

 Impressions of Singapore after a 3-day Visit JetSetting Fools

-Use this link to Google Maps for the route of our Downtown Singapore Walking Tour.
-And, if you want a paper map to outline the route, buy it here
+Use this Google Map for the route of our Downtown Singapore Walking Tour.
+If you prefer a paper map, you can buy one here

 Subscribe Packing Checklist by JetSettingFools.com